David R. Meldrum, MD

 Another short walk or bike ride is north along the sand dunes to the naval base.
 Start out in front of the pool, past picturesque rocks, sand dunes and coastline with beautiful homes along your right.
 When you get to the end, cross over the beach, take off your shoes and walk back along the surf!!
 Note that all water sports are available close by.

 Where to eat?
 We’ll give you a list of places in town, but at the risk of having to stand in line, I’ll tell you where our favorite is.
 Just go out the front entrance, left to the main street, then right and cross at the crosswalk and you will see the Blue Water Seafood restaurant (below, overlooking the marina).
 It’s in a historic building where they first installed the new-fangled electricity so they could be sure it didn’t burn down before putting it in the hotel.
 There has been a Blue Water Grill for many years where we live in Redondo Beach and recently the owners opened others on Catalina Island and now in Coronado.
 We most enjoy the crab and avocado salad, which is large enough to split, and the rainbow trout (ask for medium rare, no charring and the Mediterranean sauce).
-Save some room to share a piece of their famous “mud pie”, which is coffee ice cream topped with chocolate and caramel on an Oreo cookie crust (to die for!).
+Save some room to SHARE a piece of their famous “mud pie”, which is coffee ice cream topped with chocolate and caramel on an Oreo cookie crust (to die for!).
 Is this Dr. Meldrum, recommending SUGAR?
 Well, as long as you are insulin sensitive, an occasional sugar hit and the resulting insulin surge stimulates vascular nitric oxide (how is that for rationalization!).

 Of course, “The Del” also has great places to eat, either at the less formal Sheerwater restaurant (below), or at their signature restaurant, the 1500 Ocean (below).
 At both you can dine either inside or outside closer to the sand and coastline.
 We found the food to be excellent.

-Join us at “The Del” next year and for many years to come!
+Join us at “The Del” next year!

 Dave Meldrum, Course Director